 What’s a curbless shower?

-A curbless shower is often chosen for function by those who have accessibility needs, such as those who are disabled or elderly adults with limited mobility.
+A curbless shower is often chosen for function by those with accessibility needs, such as those who are disabled or elderly adults with limited mobility.
 Today, these showers also offer an aesthetic appeal to homeowners who like the look of clean lines and the modern illusion created by the curbless shower.

 What are the pros and cons of this type of shower?